 Consuming vegetable sprouts and shoots has long been a part of the culinary scene.
 Traditionally, pea shoots, bean sprouts and sweet potato leaves are used in Chinese cuisine.
 These days, the variety of such leaves has grown and it has become common to find them used as condiments and garnishes in dishes, especially in Western restaurants.
 Some popular varieties include cress, beet leaves and broccoli microgreens.
 In Western cuisine, these mini plants are commonly referred to as “microgreens”, which are well-regarded for their health food status over the past decade.

 In Singapore, microgreens are a common sight in restaurants that span a wide range of cuisine, from French to Chinese.
+Tiny, delicate sprouts like chervil, arugula cress and tendril grown in Singapore add colour and flavour to dishes at MICHELIN-starred restaurants such as Labyrinth and Saint Pierre.
 Given the rise in demand, more farms that grow microgreens have also sprouted across the island.
 We answer some commonly asked questions on microgreens.

 1. What are microgreens?

 Microgreens are the young seedlings of vegetables that are harvested after the cotyledon leaves have developed when they are one to three weeks old.
 However, not all microgreens are edible as some of them cannot be consumed when they are older or ripe, while some varieties need some time to develop before they can be edible.
 One of the reasons behind the growing popularity of microgreens is that they inject a diverse spectrum of appearances, flavours and textures to dishes and are renowned for their high nutritional value.

 2. What is the nutritional value of microgreens?